rpatters1/finalehacks/README.md

 - make
 - make install

-Although this will probably work in some earlier versions, it has been tested only in Finale 27.
+Although this will probably work in some earlier versions (back to Finale 25), it has been tested only in Finale 27.

 You can see that the hack is loaded correctly by running